Warm Weather Annuals-Snapdragons

 Planting

 Snapdragons appreciate a place with full or morning sun.
+Allow them six to eight hours depending on your climate.
 Plant them in moist soil amended with organic matter.
 Dig the hole twice the width of the plant container and as deep as it is.
-Place some time-release fertilizer in the bottom of the hole and gently remove the plant from its container, planting so that the top of the plant is as high as the surrounding soil.
+Place some time-release fertilizer in the bottom of the hole and gently remove the plant from its container so that the top of the plant is as high as the surrounding soil.
 Separate the plants 6″-12′ apart.

 Water the plant well.
-You can leave a small depression around the plant and consider the plant well-watered when that depression is full of water.
-A thorough watering will eliminate air holes and produce good root to soil contact.
+You can leave a slight depression around the plant and consider the plant well-watered when that depression is full of water.
+A thorough watering will eliminate air holes and produce good root-to-soil contact.

 Water daily for the first two weeks or so.
 As the plant grows, maintain moist but not soggy soil.
 After new growth begins you may begin a fertilizer program.
 Fertilize every four to six weeks.
 We find the liquid fertilizers that you apply with the hose effective and simple to use.
 Use a product designed for blooms that is convenient for you.